Spirik/GEM/README.md

 Assume you have a simple setup as follows:

  - 128x64 LCD screen equipped with SparkFun Graphic LCD Serial Backpack, which is properly connected to the power source and to digital pins 8 and 9 of your Arduino for serial communication via SoftwareSerial library;
- - also you have 6 push buttons (momentary switches) connected to the digital pins 2 to 7, wired with pulldown resistors (so the HIGH means that the button is pressed).
+ - also you have 6 push-buttons (momentary switches) connected to the digital pins 2 to 7, wired with pulldown resistors (so the HIGH means that the button is pressed).

 ![Basic example breadboard](http://spirik.ru/downloads/misc/gem/ex_GEM_01_basic_bb_edited_1776.png)

 Let's create a simple one page menu with one editable menu item associated with `int` variable, one with `boolean` variable, and a button, pressing of which will result in `int` variable value printed to Serial monitor if `boolean` variable is set to `true`.
-To navigate through menu we will use 6 push buttons connected to the Arduino (for four directional controls, one Cancel, and one Ok).
+To navigate through menu we will use 6 push-buttons connected to the Arduino (for four directional controls, one Cancel, and one Ok).
 For the sake of simplicity we will use KeyDetector library to detect single button presses (as we need a way to prevent continuously pressed button from triggering press event multiple times in a row).

 > For more detailed examples and tutorials please visit GEM [wiki](https://github.com/Spirik/GEM/wiki).

 #### Navigation buttons initial setup (via KeyDetector library)

-Create constants for the pins you want to detect signals on (these are the pins the push buttons are connected to):
+Create constants for the pins you want to detect signals on (these are the pins the push-buttons are connected to):

 ```cpp
 const byte downPin = 2;